RecklessRonan/MuSE/README.md

 You can change the 'TASK_NAME' to run other datasets.
 Also, you can try any parameters in the python scripts.

+Notice: you need to change all 'your url' in 'main.py' to the real url of datasets and models.

 ## CrossTransformer